 Side note: I now think those CAM errors may be temperature related.
+EDIT: 2018-12-29: They were not temperature related.
+I think it was a faulty drive connector on the backplane.

 Rather than struggle with this issue, I want to move zroot to a pair of SSDs which are both directed attached to the M/B. With this solution, I can still use ZFS, but the complexity is gone.
 It is then just a simple disk attached directly, no HBA involved.